TDLemonNovecento/raan_case_study/README.md

 # raan_case_study
 Visualization of nodes from .xlsx file and web application

+!!Attention: The paths to images ect. were specified on Windows 10, please be careful and expect errors if running on another system!!
+(Python application works since only relative paths are used)

+Please open the web_app_raan.html document with any available webbrowser (Firefox, Chrome, edge) to view its content.
+Examples of the visualizations contained within this repository were embedded.

-To run this application, please specify the filepath of an .xlsx file in the "variables.txt" file under "filepath".
+To run the visualizations, please specify the filepath of an .xlsx file in the "variables.txt" file under "filepath".

-Images Can be generated either with python using the plot_Python.py file or with R using the plot_R.R file They are exported to the filenames specified in the variables.py file under
+Images can be generated either with python using the plot_python.py file or with R using the plot_R.R file They are exported to the filenames specified in the variables.py file under

 outfile_2dplot (python outfile for 2D plot)
 outfile_R_2dplot (R outfile for 2D plot)
 outfile_R_3dplot (R outfile for 3D plot)

-These are the same filepaths that are used in the web_app_raan.html application.

-Example plots as visualized By Me are included in the Images folder.
-These are shown as default in the HTML document.

-Please open the web_app_raan.html document with any available webbrowser (Firefox, Chrome, edge) to view its Content.
+Please note that the "web_app_raan.html" application relies on the filepaths specified to the "Images" folder.
+If you want to replace these images by your own images, either replace the files in the "Images" folder or substitute the paths in the "web_app_raan.html" file.

 Specifications for the Python and R implementation are given below